zachpino/comm-workshop-s18/week05/homework.md

 In addition to continuing to refine your [dataset and story](../week03/dataset.md)...

 Pull down several datasets from the Census API that are related to your chosen topic space(s).
-In addition, find a static dataset (.csv file or equivalent) that you can work with from your chosen [plus] space.
+In addition, find a static dataset (.csv file or equivalent) that you can work with from your chosen plus space.
+Best to just paste that into your file as an array, and address it as we did datasets previously.

 Then, draw a parameterized matrix with the plus data plotted against at least two census datapoints.